Quantum Mechanics from Relational Properties, Part III: Path Integral Implementation: Introduction

 The paper is organized as following.
-We first briefly review the relational formulation of quantum mechanics in Section \ref{sec:RQM}.
+We first review the relational formulation of quantum mechanics in Section \ref{sec:RQM} with a clearer explanation of the framework to calculate the measurement probability.
 In Section \ref{sec:PI} the path integral implementation of the relational probability amplitude is presented.
-It is shown to be compatible with the traditional path integral quantum mechanics, particularly on the definition of the influence functional.
 Section \ref{sec:history} generalizes the formulation to describe the history of quantum state for the observed system that has interacted with a series of measuring systems in sequence.
+The calculation confirms the idea that a quantum state encodes information from early measurements..
 The formulation is applied to explain the double slit experiment in Section \ref{sec:doubleslit}.
 Section \ref{sec:entropy} introduces a method to calculate entanglement entropy between the interacting systems based on the path integral implementation.
 A criterion to determine whether entanglement entropy vanishes based on properties of the influence functional is discussed in Section \ref{sec:conclusion}.
-Section \ref{sec:conclusion} also summarizes the conclusions.
+Section \ref{sec:conclusion} explores the idea of combining the present formulations with QRF theory, and summarizes the conclusions.